IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 \[Editor's Note:] Add some text about the protection options (to further discuss whether to put this text here or in {{multi-layer-link-setup}}).

 The MDSC also request the P-PNC to configure local protection mechanisms.
-For example, in case of SR-TE domain, the TI-LFA local protection, as defined in {{?I-D.ietf-rtgwg-segment-routing-ti-lfa}}: the mechanisms to request the configuration TI-LFA local protection for SR-TE paths using the {{!I-D.ietf-teas-yang-te}}
-are a gap in the current YANG models.
+For example, the FRR local protection, as defined in {{?RFC4090}} in case of MPLS-TE domain or the TI-LFA local protection, as defined in {{?I-D.ietf-rtgwg-segment-routing-ti-lfa}} in case of SR-TE domain.
+The  mechanisms to request the configuration TI-LFA local protection for SR-TE paths using the {{!I-D.ietf-teas-yang-te}} are a gap in the current YANG models.

 The requested local protection mechanisms within the P-PNC domain are configured by the P-PNC through implementation specific mechanisms